microsoft/devicescript/website/docs/api/vm.md

 ## devsInit

 This method allocates data structures necessary for running the virtual machine.
-It is automatically called by other metods.
+It is automatically called by other methods.

 ```js
 vm.devsInit()